Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 \subsection{3D hydrodynamic simulations with the SPH code}

 We perform hydrodynamic simulations of ONe WD-NS/BH mergers with a $3\,{\rm D}$ Lagrangian SPH code Water \citep{Bobrick2017}, similarly to the approach we used for CO WD-NS mergers \citep{Zenati19b}.
 The Water code uses the most recent SPH prescriptions available and has been used as a part of the Oil-on-Water code to model the onset of mass transfer in WD-NS binaries \citep{Bobrick2017}, see also \citet{Church2009}.
 Compared to earlier axisymmetric 2D simulations of WD-NS mergers, the $3{\rm D}$ code simulations start from realistic initial conditions.
 With a $3{\rm D}$ code, we can resolve the donor and the disk's geometry and model the gradual growth of the mass transfer rate preceding the actual merger.
 These are also the first simulations of ONe WD-NS mergers since massive WDs have proven challenging to simulate with 2D codes, as discussed, e.g. in \citet{Fernandez19}.
 Therefore, we also analyse why such massive WDs are possible to model with our code, in contrast to the 2D codes.
 We model the nuclear evolution in a separate post-processing step since nuclear evolution is dynamically unimportant for these systems, e.g. \citet{Zenati19a}.
-The small dynamical role of nuclear evolution may be understood from the nuclear energy budget being much smaller than the gravitational binding energy.
+We have also verified that nuclear burning in our simulations is also relatively unimportant dynamically.
+The small dynamical role of nuclear evolution may be understood from the local nuclear energy released being several times smaller than the local gravitational binding energy.

 We solve the Navier-Stokes equations for hydrodynamics by discretizing the Lagrangian following \citet{Springel2010}.
 Such discretization ensures exact energy and momentum conservation, only limited by the accuracy of the integrator and the gravity solver.
 For the integrator, we use the kick-drift-kick (KDK) scheme, as described in \citet{Quinn1997,Springel2005,Cullen2010}, and we implement the gravity tree following \citet{Benz1990}.
 We limit the maximum radius of SPH particles in a Lagrangian and continuous way as done in \citet{Bobrick2017}, partially mitigating the so-called fall-back problem when ejected particles become large and acquire too many neighbours upon falling back on the donor.
 We use Wendland W6 kernels \citep{Dehnen2012}, which prevent pairing instability by construction, and set the number of the neighbours to $400$.
 We use artificial viscosity from \citet{Cullen2010}.
 This prescription switches on the viscosity only near shocks and does not damp sound waves.
 We base the artificial conductivity on the prescription from \citet{Bobrick2017, Hu2014}, which reduces discontinuities in thermal energy near shocks.
 Finally, we use a time step limiter by \citet{Saitoh2009}, which improves shock treatment.
 We refer to \citet{Bobrick2017} for full implementation details of the code.